Updated: Jun 19

-Let me begin this article with a simple fact: Modern Asatru ignores the moon, and has a pure solar calendar.
-It has never taught that historical Heathens had a lunar calendar, with a moon called Jolmanuthr (meaning Yule Moon) for example, nor has it taught the Saga of Hakon the Good.
+Modern neo-pagan movements ignore the moon, and use a pure solar calendar.
+Most have never taught that historical Heathens had a lunar calendar, with a moon called Jolmanuthr (meaning Yule Moon) for example, nor has it taught the Saga of Hakon the Good.
 Hakon the Good was the son of the first king of all Norway, Harold Fairhair.
 Hakon the Good forced Chrsitiantiy on all Norway, and chapter 15 of the Saga of Hakon the Good records the story of how Yule was moved to December 25th, which was both Christmas AND the Solstice on the Julian Calendar.
 Prior to Hakon the Good, Yule was in January and on the Full Moon of Jolmanuthr, a night called "Hokunott."
 This is the historical Heathen Yule.
 To celebrate Yule on the Solstice or on December 25th, is actually Christian.
 Yule, according to the Sagas, was not about the rebirth of the son/sun, but a blot in January for good crops.
 Here is some (and there is a lot more) that proves this: Ynglinga Saga (chapter 8), from the year 1225, lists the three great blots of the year: “Odin established the same law in his land that had been in force in Asaland… On Winter Nights, (first day of winter) there should be blot for a good year, and in the middle of winter for a good crop; and the third blot should be on summer day, a Victory-blot.”
-Here is the text in the Icelandic: "iii blot hvern vetr, eitt at vetrnottum, en annat at midjum vetri, iii.at sumri" The Chronicon of Thietmar of Merseburg Chapter 17 (circa 1000 AD): "As I have heard odd stories concerning their ancient mid-winter blots, I will not allow this custom to be ignored.
-The middle of that kingdom is called Lederun (Lejre), in the region of Sjælland, all the people gathered every nine years in January, that is after we have celebrated the birth of the Lord, and there they offered to their gods sacrifices…” But What About Mid-summer?
+Here is the text in the Icelandic: "iii blot hvern vetr, eitt at vetrnottum, enannat at midjum vetri, iii.at sumri" The Chronicon of Thietmar of Merseburg Chapter 17 (circa 1000 AD): "As I have heard odd stories concerning their ancient mid-winter blots, I will not allow this custom to be ignored.
+The middle of that kingdom is called Lederun (Lejre), in the region of Sjælland, all the people gathered every nine years in January, that is after we have celebrated the birth of the Lord, and there they offered to their gods sacrifices…” "As long as heathendom lasted he was wont to hold three blood offerings: one on Winter Nights, a second at mid-Winter, and the third at the start of summer.
+But when he became a Christian he kept up in the same way with the feasts: In the autumn he had a great feast of friends, then in winter a Yule Feast, when he bade many men come to him again, and the third he had at Paska, when he had also a great crowd of guests."
+(Saga of St. Olav, ch 117).
+But What About Mid-summer?
 Notice the quote from Ynglinga Saga chapter 8 above, that Odin established the same law in his land that had been in force in Asaland… On Winter Nights, (first day of winter) there should be blot for a good year, and in the middle of winter for a good crop; and the third blot should be on summer day, a Victory-blot.”
 Notice, Mid-summer is not mentioned, at all...
 Does this mean that there was no holiday called "mid-summer?"
 Bede wrote down the Old English calendar in 725 AD in his work called "De Temporum Ratione."
 Bede mentions that the Anglish tribes in Angle-land (England) observed a lunar calendar, having a moon called "Giuli" (Pronounced "Yul-ee") which was clearly Yule, (as a matter of fact, Bede mentions two Yule Moons).
 Bede also mentions rituals that the Anglish Heathens did corresponding to the Roman months of December, January, March, April, September, October, and November, but Bede mentioned zero rituals during "Litha" which would have been the moon of "mid-summer" Most people know I am a little on the over-kill side when it comes to research (which I think is a great thing).
 I once counted the number of Yule rituals in Snorri's Heimskringla.
 Yule is mentioned 103 times alone in Heimskringla.
 Winter Nights is the most mentioned holiday in the sagas and historical sources, if I am to believe scholars, but in fairness I never counted to verify.
 But Winter Nights and Yule are mentioned far more more than Sigrblot (Norse and North Germany) and Eostre (Anglo-Frisian and Franks only.)
 Midsummer as a blot has a whopping one reference, and the context of that reference, is forced christianization, and Heathens deciding to blot in reaction to this.
 (More on that below...).
 Nonetheless, in over 700 Sagas, Poems, and two Eddas, to have a whopping one reference to a Midsummer blot is pretty shocking, compared to 103 mentions of Yule in Heimskringla alone.
 Jacob Grimm's Deutsche Mythologie, a 19th century work, provides evidence that midsummer fires were only lit in southern Germany during sunnenwende.
 Grimm stated that the north Germans did fires around Easter and not on "sunnenwende."
 (Stallybrass 1883, vol2, 615).
 Easter is the first sunday after the first full moon after the vernal equinox.
 Grimm stated that the northern fires were more ancient, that the fires to welcome the beginning of summer came "stright from fires of our native heathenism."
 Grimm stated "Midsummer fires came from the church and she had picked it up in Italy."
 (Stallybrass 1883, vol2, 626) [Author: Sandra Billington Source: Folklore, Vol. 119, No. 1 (Apr., 2008), pp. 41-57] The fact of the matter is, Heathenry had a triad of holidays.
 Not only does Ynglinga Saga prove this, but according to an apology given to Norway's second Christian king: "In inner Trondheim almost all the folk are Heathen...
 And it is their custom to hold a blood offering in the autumn to welcome winter, and another at mid-winter, and the third on Summer's day when they welcome summer."
 (Monsen and Smith 1932, 326).

 Most people who moved to Iceland came from Norway.
 Hakon the Good's forced Christianization in 10th century Norway, had an impact on the largely Christian Icelandic Althing, influencing it to "destroy" the Heathen calendar in the 10th century.
 The first step in the Althing destroying the Heathen calendar was to remove "moons" from the calendar.
 The Icelandic Althing made their calendar twelve thirty day fixed "months" (not moons), that ignore the moon completely.
 They then added a "leap week" having four to seven days which would shift in number each year to keep this calendar in line with the sun as the Roman Church did.
 Sandra Billington, in her research paper proving Mid-summer was not the solstice and also not a day of blot/sacrifice, stated the following: